SrujanPR/PDF-Summarizer-BOT/README.md

 ### Step 1: Obtain Your API Key 🔑

-To interact with the OpenAI model, you will need an API key.
+To interact with the Gemini model, you will need an API key.
 Follow these steps to obtain one:

 1. Visit the [Gemini Website](https://aistudio.google.com/).
 2. Sign up for an account if you don't already have one.